What You Need to Know About Moving To Hawaii With Pets

 How much does it cost to move a dog to Hawaii?

 The total cost to move a dog to Hawaii typically ranges from $1,000 to $2,500.
-This includes the state entry fee ($165), the required FAVN rabies titer test ($150+), pre-flight veterinary health certificates ($200+), private Kona airport inspector fees for Direct Release ($100+), and airline cargo transportation fees ($500+).
+This includes the state entry fee ($165), the required FAVN rabies titer test ($150 or more), pre-flight veterinary health certificates ($200 or more), Kona airport inspector fees for Direct Airport Release ($100 or more), and airline cargo transportation fees ($500 or more).
+Larger dogs in cargo cost more than small dogs.
+See the full Kona Cost of Living Guide to factor this into your relocation budget.

 We Know Pet-Friendly Kona